statsig-io/docs/docs/feature-gates/working-with.md

+---
-# Working with feature gates
+title: Working with feature gates
+sidebar_label: Overview
+slug: /feature-gates/working-with
+---
 Statsig offers several built-in capabilities with feature gate:
  - A feature gate can be a simple *kill switch* that you can use to turn off a particular code branch for all your users
  - You can use a feature gate to target newly coded system behavior to a specific set of users to implement *whitelisting*